secretstartups/handbook/people-group/readmes/tknudsen/index.html.md

 Here are my preferences for ad hoc communications with me:

-- Not confidential action items: Slack `@tknudsen` in a public channel (recommended channels include #eba-team, and #peopleops)
+- Not confidential action items: Slack `@tknudsen` in a public channel (recommended channels include #eba-team, and #people-connect)
 - Confidential: Slack @tknudsen in a private channel (create a private channel and invites others as necessary, if needed)
 - Confidential to me only: DM Slack `@tknudsen`, or email at `tknudsen@gitlab.com`
 - Social/fun: Slack or Zoom please!
 If you happen to be near where I reside, in person is also great!
 Try to avoid email, I like to keep my inbox clean as much as possible.